hydn10/htracer/README.md

 ## Examples

-Below is a basic example to demonstrate Htracer in action:
+Below is a basic example to demonstrate htracer in action:

 ```cpp
 #include <htracer/htracer.hpp>